Roshith93/100-days-of-code/r1-log.md

 ### DAY71- NOV 18nd 2018

 **Today's Progress** Came to now about @WakaTime today.
 Now able to track the exact timing of coding.
 Coded today for 4+ hrs

+### DAY72- NOV 19nd 2018

+**Today's Progress**  Finally completed the Udacity MyReads Project.
+Tested it.
+Cross checked the requirements again and again.
+All done.
+Would be submitting tmr.